kylemcdonald/kylemcdonald.net/psac/story.md

 ## This project had to end with an exhibition.

 I was originally planning on releasing a short montage of all the faces, but after talking with some friends I realized you get the best impression for peoples' expressions when you can see the individual photos.
-So I decided to do go for a dual exhibition: online, and in the Apple Stores.
+So I decided to go for a dual exhibition: online, and in the Apple Stores.
 I wrote a new app that, instead of sending photos to the server, played back previously captured photos as a slideshow.

 On July 3rd, I installed this exhibition app on all the free computers at the 14th Street Apple Store.
 It took almost an hour, because computers kept opening up.
 The slideshow code was set to be remotely triggered using a special webpage, so I could have every screen in the store switch to showing the slideshow at the same moment.
 When the slideshow first opened, it would capture an image of whoever was standing in front of the computer, and show them first before fading into the previously captured photos.

 I didn't want to frustrate anyone who was trying to get something done.
 People do everything in the Apple Store, from recording music videos to writing autobiographies.
 Sometimes they're even buying computers.
 So if they wanted to close the app, they could always press the usual escape keys.

 After I had prepared all the machines, I met up with two friends who were helping with video documentation.
 We got situated in the store, double checked with an employee that it was ok to shoot video, and I triggered the slideshow by visiting a webpage from my iPod.
-I struck up conversation with a nice guy who was using one of the machines, and asked if I could record some video over his shoulder while he was using the computer.
+I struck up a conversation with a nice guy who was using one of the machines, and asked if I could record some video over his shoulder while he was using the computer.
 He obliged, I started rolling, and within a few seconds the slideshow started, showing his face first.

 He was confused.
 Everyone in the store using a computer was confused.
 A few of the computers that went to the screensaver didn't show the app, but most of the machines were live, showing a one-minute speed-exhibition.
 No one said anything to their neighbors.
 No one looked around to see if it was just them, or if everyone was having this "problem".
 A few people took their hands off the keyboard and tried to figure out what was going on, but most instinctively hit "esc" to get back to what they were doing.